 - Collaborating with faculty, outside experts, and other students to inform policies that combat unemployment and wage stagnation, increase public access to government information, and create other outcomes that make a difference

 - Gaining amazing experience by helping real clients develop solutions to data challenges while honing their problem-solving, communication, and other career skills

 - Taking eye-opening courses and engaging in deep-dive Data Expeditions, Data+ research, Bass Connections project teams, and internships

 The Rhodes iiD developed out of a faculty-led assessment in the spring of 2012, looking at how Duke's research could evolve with a stronger enabling focus on big data as a foundation.
-The assessment was organized by Calderbank and Vice Provost Keith Whitfield and included more than 30 faculty from all three divisions of Trinity College of Arts and Sciences (humanities, social sciences and natural sciences), the Pratt School of Engineering, the Sanford School of Public Policy, the Fuqua School of Business, the School of Medicine, the Duke Library system as well as representatives from the library and department of statistics at the University of North Carolina-Chapel Hill.
+The assessment was organized by Calderbank and then Vice Provost Keith Whitfield and included more than 30 faculty from all three divisions of Trinity College of Arts and Sciences (humanities, social sciences and natural sciences), the Pratt School of Engineering, the Sanford School of Public Policy, the Fuqua School of Business, the School of Medicine, the Duke Library system as well as representatives from the library and department of statistics at the University of North Carolina-Chapel Hill.

 Program Leadership and Staff

 Events & Communications Specialist

 The third floor of Gross Hall features labs, team rooms, classrooms, offices, and the 2-story Ahmadieh Family Atrium, shared with the Social Sciences Research Institute (SSRI), that is designed to incubate cross-disciplinary interaction.